Fort Lee (military base): Renamed to Fort Gregg-Adams

-On 27 April 2023 during a redesignation ceremony the name of Fort Lee was changed to Fort Gregg-Adams in honor of two African American officers, Lt.
+On 27 April 2023 during a redesignation ceremony the name of Fort Lee was changed to Fort Gregg-Adams (see above) in honor of two African American officers, Lt.
 Gen. Arthur J. Gregg and Lt.
 Col. Charity Adams.
-The name change was recommended by the Commission on the Naming of Items of the Department of Defense as part of the renaming of military assets that were associated with the Confederate States of America.
-The naming of Fort Gregg-Adams was notable as it was the first time since 1900 that a fort had been named after a service member (Gregg) who was still alive at the time.
-It also became the first fort named for African Americans.

 Other infrastructure on the base was also renamed, including the officers' club into which Gregg had been denied entrance in 1950 as a young second lieutenant, at a time when discrimination and segregation were still being practiced against African American uniformed personnel despite an executive order to the contrary, signed by President Truman two years prior.

 Renaming to Fort Lee

 In June 2025, the U.S. Army announced that Fort Gregg-Adams would return to its former name, Fort Lee, but with Fitz Lee (1866–1899) as the new namesake.
 Fitz Lee served in the U.S. Army as a Buffalo Soldier during the Spanish–American War and was a Medal of Honor recipient.